Marks and Spencer Online Assessment: Application Process, Interview & Preparation Guide

 So how does the application process work for roles at Marks and Spencer?
 There are various phases of the process that you will need to complete to finally land a role at the company.

-Depending on the type of role as well as the seniority of the position, the application process may differ somewhat.
+Depending on the type of role as well as the seniority of the position, the spencer recruitment process may differ somewhat.
 We have gone over everything you can expect below, but you will also be given specific instructions from the company once you apply for a particular position.

 Make sure to fill this in with care, relating the relevance of your skills and past experience to the role you are applying for.
 The earlier you can submit your application the better to make sure you have the best chances possible.